pmowrer/semantic-release-github-pr/README.md

 It helps to think about `semantic-release-github-pr` as a variation on `semantic-release`'s default behavior, using the latter's plugin system to modify some behaviors:

-* If a new release would result from running `semantic-release`, _instead of publishing a new release of a package to `npm`_, it posts a comment with the changelog to matching Github PRs.
+* If a new release would result from running `semantic-release`, _instead of publishing a new release of a package_, it posts a comment with the changelog to matching Github PRs.

 * It posts a static message when there's no release (for clarity).